St Kilda - West

 Table Chart PROFILE FAQ

-The worker-to-resident ratio was 0.7 at the Census, indicating local employment opportunities above the norm.
-Between September 2024 and September 2025, employment levels increased by 4.7%, labour force grew by 5.0%, causing unemployment to rise by 0.3 percentage points.
-In Greater Melbourne, employment rose by 3.0%, labour force grew by 3.3%, with unemployment rising by 0.3 percentage points.
-State-level data from 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 project national growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to St Kilda - West's employment mix suggests local employment should increase by 7.2% over five years and 14.4% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The ratio of workers to residents was 0.7 as at the Census, indicating above-norm local employment opportunities.
+During the year to September 2025, employment levels increased by 4.7% and labour force grew by 5.0%, causing the unemployment rate to rise by 0.3 percentage points.
+Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with a similar increase in unemployment.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to St Kilda-West's employment mix suggests local employment should increase by 7.2% over five years and 14.4% over ten years.

 Frequently Asked Questions - Employment